What exactly are heirloom plants? That is a tricky question to answer simply because gardeners differ on the precise definition.

 The main idea, however, is that an heirloom plant is one which has stood the test of time.

 One of the main advantages that heirlooms offer is the fact that they breed true.
 A gardener can save seeds from his heirloom vegetables and know exactly what he is getting.
 When he saves hybrid seeds, he may like the results, and then again he may not.
-In some cases it is not legal to save hybrid seeds, because many hybrid varieties are patented.
+In some cases it is not legal to save hybrid seeds, because many hybrid varieties are patented or otherwise legally protected.

 But seed-saving gardeners are not the only ones who are attracted to heirloom plants.
 Some love them simply because they are old-fashioned.
 Heirloom fruits and vegetables can offer that taste that was only found in Grandma’s garden.
 Heirloom flowers have a nostalgic look and fragrance.